ooooo-youwillsee/ooooo-notes/03-部署流程/index.md

             if (deploymentsDiffer(newDeployment, existingDeployment)) {
                 applyUpgradeLogic(newDeployment, existingDeployment);
             } else {
-                LOGGER.info("An existing deployment of version {} matching the current one was found, no need to deploy again.", existingDeployment.getVersion());
+                LOGGER.info(&#34;An existing deployment of version {} matching the current one was found, no need to deploy again.&#34;, existingDeployment.getVersion());
                 return existingDeployment;
             }